 This is what to do before, during, and after a job interview.

 I cannot stress the importance of interview preparation too much!
 You only get one chance to prove to a potential employer why you’re the right candidate for the job.
 It’s imperative you walk into each and every interview with a premeditated plan for selling yourself.
-Unfortunately, too many well-qualified candidates fail to spend enough time preparing for interviews and subsequently lose out on good offers.
+Unfortunately, too many well-qualified candidates fail to spend enough time on interview preparation and subsequently lose out on good offers.

 Interview prep not your forte?
 Try implementing this simple 3-step job interview preparation plan to help you score your ideal career.